Virtual-Domain-driven-design/virtual-domain-driven-design/src/content/heuristics/design-heuristics/eventstorming-dont-fill-in-the-gaps.md

 ---
 title: "EventStorming: Don't fill in the gaps"
 excerpt: "How can we get new insight during an EventStorming session?"
+type: guiding-heuristic
+category: eventstorming
+tags:
+  - guiding-heuristics
-tags: guiding-heuristics eventstorming
+  - eventstorming
+authors:
-authors: Kenny Baas-Schwegler
+  - Kenny Baas-Schwegler
 ---

 # Description